BigDevEnergy777/PerpTropica/README.md

 > **Trade freely.
 Live tropically.**
 >
 > PerpTropica is the **first-ever decentralized exchange for meme coins and perpetual futures with *zero fees.***
 > All trading costs are fully covered by our native token, **$TROPIC**, which is airdropped weekly into user wallets — giving every trader up to **15 free trades** per week.
+OFFICIAL CA: 21iyQCFtVoGS7hFXyCuQb8U8WVTxfii181GHEP1Hpump

 ---